rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudfiles-api.rst

 To see examples in a specific language, click that language's name in the list across the top of the page.
-For example, to see Cloud Files code samples in PHP, go to the :rax-dev:`SDK QuickStart for Cloud Files <docs/cloud-files/getting-started>` and click *PHP*.
+For example, to see Cloud Files code samples in PHP, go to the :rax-dev-quickstart:`SDK QuickStart for Cloud Files <cloud-files/getting-started>` and click *PHP*.

 .. figure:: /_images/cloudfilessdkphp.png